Chelone obliqua L.

 Fruits - Capsules, broadly ovoid to nearly globose, with minute beaked tip, glabrous, with 2 locules.
 Seeds numerous, 3-4 mm, roundish and strongly flattened, brown.

 Habitat - Bottomland forests, sloughs, fens, streambanks.

 Origin - Native to the U.S.

 Other info. - This plant is often cultivated but rarely seen in the wild.
-In fact, both species of Chelone are listed as species of conservation concern in Missouri, this one with an S2 (imperiled) ranking.
+In Missouri it occurs in widely scattered locations, mostly on the eastern side of the state.
+Its U.S. distribution is in the eastern half of the country but is sparse, with every state except Illinois listing it as rare.
+In fact, both species of Chelone are listed as species of conservation concern in Missouri, C. obliqua with an S2 (imperiled) ranking.
 The plant is easy to recognize, although it could be confused with Physostegia virginiana, a far more common species which has squarish stems, narrower leaves, and usually more flowers in the inflorescence.
-Look for ovate, glossy deep green leaves and distinctively shaped flowers in a tight cluster.
+For C. obliqua, look for ovate, glossy deep green leaves and distinctively shaped flowers in a tight cluster.